-Elderly Dehydration FAQs & Answers
+Senior Dehydration FAQs & Answers

 Do Seniors Need to Drink More Water?

 As a senior, you naturally have a lower volume of water in your body and your ability to conserve water is reduced, which means you are at greater risk of dehydration and should be consistently drinking water throughout the day.
-Additionally, if you have certain chronic conditions, such as dementia and diabetes, your need to consume water is amplified.
+Additionally, if you have certain chronic conditions, such as dementia or diabetes, your need to consume water is amplified.
 As you age, your sense of thirst becomes less acute, and mobility and memory loss issues can create further complications for seniors.

 How Much Water Should Seniors Drink?

-How much you drink is important, but so is when.
-It’s best to drink one to two glasses to start your day and activate internal organs; one glass about 30 minutes before a meal to help with digestion; one glass before a bath; and one glass before going to bed.
+How much you drink is important – and so is when.
+It’s best practice to drink one to two glasses to start your day to activate internal organs; one glass about 30 minutes before a meal to help with digestion; one glass before a bath; and one glass before going to bed.
 Also, make sure you drink water leading up to and during an exercise session or fitness class at your senior living community.

 What Are the Negative Impacts of Chronic Dehydration?

 Another life-threatening complication of dehydration is hypovolemic shock, which occurs when low blood volumes result in a drop in blood pressure and a decrease in the amount of oxygen in your body.

 Can You Be Dehydrated Even if You Drink Lots of Water?

 Additionally, if you’re taking certain medications, like diuretics and some blood pressure medication, you tend to urinate more, expelling important fluids and electrolytes from your system at a faster rate and making you more likely to become dehydrated.
 If you’re sick with the flu or a fever, vomiting, or taking certain medications, you will need to consume more water than normal.

-The goal of hydrating an older adult is increasing the consumption of fluids.
-While water is optimal, there are other types of fluids that you can occasionally substitute for water, such as tea, fruit juice and broth.
-Even fresh fruits and vegetables contain high water content, so incorporating those into your daily diet can help you stay hydrated.
-If you’re struggling to keep yourself hydrated, you can experiment with different flavors and temperatures to see what is easiest and most convenient to consume on a regular basis.
+Another great way to supplement hydration throughout the day is to include hydrating foods in your daily diet.
+Fresh fruits and vegetables contain high water content and can help you stay hydrated.
+If you’re struggling to keep yourself hydrated, you can experiment with different flavors – put some lemon, cucumber, or mint into your water – and temperatures to see what is easiest and most convenient to consume on a regular basis.

 Is Gatorade OK for Seniors?

-Gatorade and other sports drinks shouldn’t be your go-to source of beverage to stay hydrated because they are high in sugar and can mess with your diet.
+Gatorade and other sports drinks shouldn’t be your constant choice because they are high in sugar and can mess with your diet.
 However, they also possess electrolytes to replenish your body, so they can be helpful if you have been vomiting, experiencing diarrhea, or having challenges with your heart rate or blood pressure.

 The time it takes to treat dehydration in older adults depends on the severity.
 If you are mildly dehydrated, you often will start to feel better within 10 to 15 minutes of drinking water, a sports drink, or juice.